Let it Snow! Animating 3D Gaussian Scenes with Dynamic Weather Effects via Physics-Guided Score Distillation: Additional Details

 \textbf{\textit{Snowfall} Collision Handling}.
-For the \textit{snowfall} effect we compute the closest surface point and surface normal on the mesh to each collided gaussian using Open3D~\cite{Zhou2018}.
-We then project the gaussians onto their closest surface point along the surface normal with a configurable offset (detailed in Appendix \ref{sec:effect_details}).
+For the \textit{snowfall} effect we employ a dual approach.
+First, for surface accumulation, we compute the closest surface point and surface normal on the mesh to each interacting Gaussian using Open3D~\cite{Zhou2018}.
+We project the Gaussians onto their closest surface point along the surface normal.
+Second, for background enhancement during the final rendering, we finetune our pretrained 3DGS model on images generated by a pretrained ClimateNeRF~\cite{li2023climatenerf} model for snow.
+This finetuning process runs for 1000 iterations, optimizing only the scale, opacity, and color parameters of the background Gaussians (defined as all Gaussians outside our extracted mesh bounds).
+We then interpolate these parameters over the timesteps to create a gradual snow effect in the background environment.

 \textbf{\textit{Sandstorm} Collision Handling}.
 For the \textit{sandstorm} effect we perform the same surface projection as in the \textit{snowfall} effect.
-We also use anisotropic scaling on the accumulated gaussians in order to create thin, flat accumulations.
+We also use anisotropic scaling on the accumulated Gaussians in order to create thin, flat accumulations.

 \textbf{\textit{Rainfall} Collision Handling}.
-For the \textit{rainfall} effect, we implement a volumetric grid-based approach to model surface wetness.
-When rain particles collide with the mesh, we compute the closest surface points.
-Instead of accumulating visible particles, we increase wetness values in a coarse 3D grid surrounding the mesh, applying a Gaussian smoothing kernel to spread the effect naturally around impact points.
+For the \textit{rainfall} effect, we also employ a dual approach.
+First, for surface accumulation, we perform the same surface projection as in the \textit{snowfall} effect, but instead of accumulating visible Gaussians, we set these collided Gaussians' opacity to zero.
+Second, we utilize a volumetric grid-based approach to model surface wetness for the final rendering.
+When rain Gaussians collide with the mesh, we compute the closest surface points and increase wetness values in a coarse 3D grid surrounding the mesh, applying a Gaussian smoothing kernel to spread the effect naturally around impact points.
 The wetness grid undergoes temporal decay, simulating the gradual drying of surfaces.
 During rendering, we modify the appearance of the original Gaussians based on local wetness values, darkening affected areas to create realistic wet surface effects.